Skip to main contentArrow Right

 Fig: Google One Tap

 It’s clear that Apple and Google are the prevailing forces in social login.
-But what if you want to appeal to a specific audience, like business professionals or developers?
-Offering GitHub or LinkedIn social login options can go a long way toward cementing your brand with these demographics.
-Even if your users don’t click those buttons, they’ll begin associating you with these providers.
+But when you want to appeal to a specific audience, like business professionals or developers, offering GitHub or LinkedIn social login options can go a long way toward cementing your brand with these demographics.
+Even if your users don’t click, they’ll associate you with these providers.

-Choosing a smaller social login provider isn’t a project for everyone.
-If you’re not sure what platforms or devices your users are already engaged with, stick to the big players.
-But, on the other hand, adding Apple, Google, and trialing one other provider at a time can potentially boost your brand and login success rates.
+Choosing a smaller social login provider isn’t for everyone.
+If you’re not sure what platforms or devices your users already engage with, stick to the big players.
+That said, adding Apple, Google, and trialing one other provider at a time can potentially boost your brand and login success rates.

 Consider this: a gaming platform without Discord or Twitch login might feel tone-deaf.
 A workflow tool relying solely on traditional passwords could signal that it's out of touch with modern methods.
 No matter what you choose, your auth strategy is part of your product’s identity—social login is no exception.